The UK games industry is a major success story and in 2023 was worth almost £8 billion.

 One high street chain facing issues is GAME, owned by Mike Ashley’s Frasers Group since 2019.
 In recent months the retailer has reportedly struggled to fulfil online pre-orders for key releases such as Call of Duty: Black Ops 6 and also shipped copies late.

-“While we may not rival the giants in terms of sheer size, but we continue to carve out a niche in a highly competitive market by offering competitive pricing, a diverse and excellently curated game catalogue, and support for independent developers – this sets us apart,” says Sulyok.
+Sulyok, speaking more generally, says that while his business may not rival the ‘giants’ in terms of sheer size, it “continues to carve out a niche in a highly competitive market by offering competitive pricing, a diverse and excellently curated game catalogue, and support for independent developers”.

 “We aren’t just about selling games; but helping to empower the creators behind them.”